-- 13.4.
+13.4.
 Liquidated Damages.
 Each party acknowledges that it is difficult to determine the exact damages that a party will suffer as a result of any improper termination of this Agreement by the other party.
-As a result, if Customer improperly terminates this Agreement or if MasterCard terminates this Agreement for Customer's material breach prior to First Live Transaction Date, MasterCard shall be entitled to the prompt payment by Customer of [] and [], up to an aggregate of [].
-If Customer improperly terminates this Agreement or if MasterCard terminates this Agreement for Customer's material breach on or after First Live Transaction Date, MasterCard shall be entitled to the prompt payment by Customer of [] (i) [] of the [] during the [] preceding the date of termination [] (which for purposes of this section, if []), or (ii) [].
-If MasterCard improperly terminates this Agreement or if Customer terminates this Agreement pursuant to Section 16.2.4 prior to the First Live Transaction Date, Customer shall be entitled to the prompt payment by MasterCard of [], up to an aggregate of [].
-If MasterCard improperly terminates this Agreement or if Customer terminates this Agreement pursuant to Section 16.2.4 on or after the First Live Transaction Date, Customer shall be entitled to the prompt payment by MasterCard of [] as a result provided, however, that [].
+As a result, if Customer improperly terminates this Agreement or if MasterCard terminates this Agreement for Customer's material breach prior to First Live Transaction Date, MasterCard shall be entitled to the prompt payment by Customer of [\] and [\], up to an aggregate of [\].
+If Customer improperly terminates this Agreement or if MasterCard shall be entitled to the prompt payment for Customer's material breach on or after First Live Transaction Date, MasterCard shall be entitled to the prompt payment by Customer of [\] (i) [\] of the [\] during the [\] preceding the date of termination [\] (which for purposes of this section, if [\]), or (ii) [\].
+If MasterCard improperly terminates this Agreement or if Customer terminates this Agreement for MasterCard's material breach or if Customer terminates this Agreement to the prompt payment by MasterCard of [\], up to an aggregate of [\].
+If MasterCard improperly terminates this Agreement or if Customer terminates this Agreement for MasterCard's material breach or if Customer terminates this Agreement pursuant to Section 16.2.4 prior to the First Live Transaction Date, Customer terminates this Agreement for MasterCard's material breach or if Customer terminates this Agreement pursuant to Section 16.2.4 on or after the First Live Transaction Date, Customer shall be entitled to the prompt payment by MasterCard of [\] as a result provided, however, that [\].
 The amounts payable under this provision will be paid as liquidated damages and not as a penalty.
-This Section shall apply notwithstanding any other provision of this Agreement to the contrary. - 13.5.
+This Section shall apply notwithstanding any other provision of this Agreement to the contrary.

+13.5.
 Risk Allocation.
 The parties acknowledge that circumstances could arise entitling a party to damages or rescission arising from a failure by the other party to perform its obligations under this Agreement and have agreed, in certain circumstances as set forth in this Agreement, that the remedies of the non-defaulting party and the liabilities of the defaulting party shall be limited as set forth in this Agreement.
 The parties further acknowledge and agree that each provision of this Agreement that provides for a limitation of liability, disclaimer of warranties, or exclusion of damages, including specifically this Section 13 and Section 6.3, represents a reasonable allocation of the risk under this Agreement.
 The willingness of MasterCard to provide the Processing Services for the fees herein reflects this allocation of risk and the limitations of liability specified herein.